moriarty/raw_refbox_comm/README.md

-RoAH RSBB Comm
+RoCKIn at Work UnOfficial Central Factory Hub Communication
 ==============

-This repository contains the basic files needed to communicate with the RoCKIn@Home Referee, Scoring and Benchmarking Box.
+This repository contains the basic files needed to communicate with the RoCKIn@Work Referee, Scoring and Benchmarking Box.

 Here are provided:

 - The proto files used to communicate;
 - A reduced version of the protobuf_comm library by Tim Niemueller